 I have found in my first year of business, and through working with my clients, that finding time for self care, me time, and STILLNESS is essential to sustain momentum in a new business.
 In fact, when I prioritise these things, I notice I am MUCH MORE productive, creative, inspired and energised – and this shows in my work.

 Read more about how to change your busy mindset and find time for self care here.
-There is also a range of resources in the Freebies Library that can help you with time management and prioritising self care.

 Tips for New Coaches #5: Form genuine connections with like-minded people.